wdbrow11/kwk-l2-a-frame-entity-component-system-teacher-l2/README.md

 ##### Randomly Generated Spheres

 For our randomly generated spheres, we are going to have to add our animation entities in our JavaScript.
 Go ahead and create a new function named `addBobAnimationToElement`.
 This function should do the following:
-  - accepts, in first positoin, single argument of a DOM element (in our example, it would be an `<a-sphere>`)
+  - accepts, in first position, an argument of a DOM element (in our example, it would be an `<a-sphere>`)
   - create an `<a-animation>` element that does the following:
     - acts on the `position` attribute of its parent
     - repeats indefinitely